HArt11/taskmanager/README.md

 * [Post CSS](https://postcss.org/)
     * I ran my code through this tool to ensure no errors were present and it was recommended to use to fix any errors with Ipad resolutions.
 * [Heroku] (https://heroku.com/)
-  * The hosting platform used for the porject deployment.
+  * The hosting platform used for the project deployment.

 <br>